JeremyACase/ubiquia/README.md

 ```

 ### Getting Started: Project Overview
-Ubiquia is a modular multi-agent orchestration platform designed for scalable, belief-driven AI systems running on Kubernetes.
+Ubiquia is a modular multi-component orchestration platform designed for scalable, belief-driven AI systems running on Kubernetes.

 To ensure modularity, clarity, and maintainability, the codebase is divided into subprojects.
 Each will eventually have its own README and design documents — some already do, and others are coming soon.